 Starting from classroom practice.
 Our framework has been developed out of classroom practice, much like the work of Ball and her colleagues (e.g., Ball & Bass, 2003).
 A unique characteristic of our framework is the variety of classroom contexts from which we have drawn examples.
-We have examined episodes occurring in the work of prospective and practicing secondary mathematics teachers and mathematics educators at the college level.
-From this collection, we have determined elements of mathematics proficiency that would be beneficial to secondary mathematics teachers.
+We have observed the work of practicing teachers, preservice teachers, and mathematics educators and have used episodes from classrooms to examine and characterize MPT, as described in the following discussion of our development of situations.